-Fluctuations in the costs and availability of paper and other raw materials may adversely impact the Company.
+Fluctuations in the costs and availability The Company's reliance on strategic relationships as part of paper and other raw materials its business strategy may adversely impact affect the Company. development of DFIN's business in those areas.

-Global supply chain challenges leading to decreased availability of paper and other raw materials and the costs of these resources due to sourcing difficulties or otherwise have increased DFIN's costs in the past and may do so in the future.
-The Company may not be able to pass these costs on to clients through higher prices.
-Moreover, rising raw materials costs, and any consequent impact on pricing, could lead to a decrease in demand for DFIN's services and products.
+Global supply chain challenges leading The Company's business strategy includes pursuing and maintaining strategic relationships in order to decreased availability provide seamless end-to-end solutions to its clients as well as to facilitate its entry into adjacent lines of paper business.
+This approach may expose the Company to risk of conflict with its strategic arrangement partners and other raw materials and the costs of divert management resources to oversee these resources due to sourcing difficulties or otherwise have increased DFIN's costs in the past and may do so in the future.
+The Company arrangements.
+Further, as these arrangements require cooperation with third parties, DFIN may not be able to pass these costs make decisions as quickly as it would have if it was operating on its own or may take actions that are different from what the Company would do on a standalone basis in light of the need to clients through higher prices.
+Moreover, rising raw materials costs, consider interests of all parties involved.
+As a result, the Company may be less able to respond timely to changes in market dynamics, which could have a material adverse effect on its business, results of operations, financial position and any consequent impact on pricing, could lead to a decrease in demand for DFIN's services and products. cash flows.